Erotemic/xdoctest/README.rst

    to perform checks in code that might write to stdout.
 5. If your test has a "want" statement and ends with both a value and stdout, both are checked, and the test will pass if either matches.
-6. Ouptut from multiple sequential print statements can now be checked by a single "got" statement. (new in 0.4.0).
+6. Output from multiple sequential print statements can now be checked by a single "got" statement. (new in 0.4.0).
 7. Examples can include `async code at the top level <https://xdoctest.readthedocs.io/en/latest/manual/async_doctest.html>`__.

 See code in ``dev/_compare/demo_enhancements.py`` for a demo that illustrates several of these enhancements.
 This demo shows cases where ``xdoctest`` works but ``doctest`` fails.
-As of version 0.9.1, there are no known syntax backwards incompatability.
+As of version 0.9.1, there are no known syntax backwards incompatibility.
 Please submit an issue if you can find any backwards incompatible cases.